About

 Meet Grace Highness

-Raised on a lush farm in Minnesota, I spent my childhood sketching my horses, creating sculptures from materials I found in nature, and painting vibrant lake sunsets.
+I grew up on a small farm in rural Minnesota where I spent my childhood sketching our family horses, creating sculptures from materials found in nature, and painting surrounding lake sunsets.

 I've always been an artist at heart